elliotthilaire/fixmycity/README.md

 ## To do

 - Map loads to London as the default location.
+(This is Young, I will fix this) . not stored in database when you report a problem.